Rush Lindbaugh behind the golden EIB microphone and the cutting edge of societal evolution.

 I still stand by that.

-I still think that that's one of the purposes of this, and it's multifaceted, by the way, the creation of Occupy Wall Street now.
+I still think that that's one of the purposes of this.

-Here uh is is uh Axelrod from yesterday morning on this week on ABC, Christian Amon Poor said, uh what about Occupy Wall Street then?
+Here is Axelrod from yesterday morning on this week on ABC.

-Is this something that'll benefit your party?
+Is this something that'll benefit your party, benefit the president as he goes into reelection?

 Well, that remains to be seen.

-Obviously, I don't think any American is impressed when they see uh Governor Romney and all the Republican candidates say the first thing they do is roll back uh Wall Street reforms and go back to where we were before the crisis and let Wall Street write its own rules.
+Obviously, I don't think any American is impressed when they see Governor Romney and all the Republican candidates say the first thing they do is roll back Wall Street reforms and go back to where we were before the crisis and let Wall Street write its own rules.

 I think that will be an issue.

-Such Wall Street write its own rules.
+Let Wall Street write its own rules.

 Nobody's writing their own rules except Obama.